MartinGC94/MouseSettings/README.md

 # MouseSettings

-PowerShell module for managing mouse settings on Windows
+This module allows you to manage various mouse settings on Windows computers from PowerShell.